GJDuck/LowFat/README.md

 was "borrowed" from the Boehm conservative garbage collector, which must also handle such pointers to avoid erroneously collecting live objects.

+**Q: Can LowFat protect global variables?**

+A: Yes, for *statically* allocated globals.
+Support for globals was only added after the publication of [1] and [2].
+For more details regarding globals, see our technical report [3].

 **Q: Why do we need LowFat when we already have AddressSanitizer?**

 LowFat and AddressSanitizer are similar tools in that both can detect